SpiderMonkey: OdinMonkey

 OdinMonkey is the name of Mozilla's new optimization module for asm.js, an easily compilable subset of JavaScript.
 OdinMonkey itself is not a JIT compiler, it uses the current JIT compiler.
 It's included with Firefox from release 22.
+OdinMonkey is disabled by default since Firefox 148 released in February 2026.

 WarpMonkey

 The WarpMonkey JIT replaces the former IonMonkey engine from version 83.
 It is able to inline other scripts and specialize code based on the data and arguments being processed.

-It translates the bytecode and Inline Cache data into a Mid-level Intermediate Representation (Ion MIR) representation.
+It translates the bytecode and Inline Cache data into a Mid-level Intermediate Representation (Ion MIR).
 This graph is transformed and optimized before being lowered to a Low-level Intermediate Representation (Ion LIR).
 This LIR performs register allocation and then generates native machine code in a process called Code Generation.

 The optimizations here assume that a script continues to see data similar what has been seen before.
 The Baseline JITs are essential to success here because they generate ICs that match observed data.
 If after a script is compiled with Warp, it encounters data that it is not prepared to handle it performs a bailout.
 The bailout mechanism reconstructs the native machine stack frame to match the layout used by the Baseline Interpreter and then branches to that interpreter as though we were running it all along.
 Building this stack frame may use special side-table saved by Warp to reconstruct values that are not otherwise available.